NickSmithSoftware/NickSmithSoftware/README.md

 # More About Me

-I enjoy competition, overly object oriented robust code, golfing, eSports, and programming languages with good error logging.
+I enjoy competition, overly object oriented robust code, golfing, eSports, puzzles, and programming languages with good error logging.

 In my free time I like tinkering on PC's and printing random things with my 3D printer.

+I enjoy starting new projects with new programming languages, libraries and frameworks.